Home / Embassy / Visa /

 Conditions for Application

-1. The confirmed seat onward ticket and valid visa to a third country or region (if required) are needed for entry.
+1. A confirmed ticket and valid visa to a third country or region (if required) are needed for entry.
 Based on the latest information, the 72 hours starts from 00:00 the day following the entry date in almost all the airports, except Beijing Airport.
 For example, if an air passenger arrives in Guangzhou at 08:00 on June 2nd, then the latest time for him to leave is 23:59 on June 5.
 In this case, the actual stopover time is more than 72 hours.
 However, in Beijing, the 72 hours count from the scheduled arrival time of the flight.
 To play on the safe side, passengers are recommended to be more conservative and not to exceed the "strict 72 hours" which counts from the flights' scheduled arrival time to the departure time.

 2. The flights can only stop in one Chinese city, meaning passengers have to enter and exit from the same city, except in cities where the 144-hour visa-free transit has been implemented.
 For instance, if a flight lands in Xi'an via Beijing, passengers are not able to enjoy the policy.
 In addition, Hong Kong, Macau and Taiwan are regarded as a third region in terms of transit issues.
 If a flight passes USA – Beijing – Hong Kong/Macau/Taiwan, passengers are able to enjoy.